At Seevic College, we appreciate that choosing whether or not an Apprenticeship is right for you is a tough decision.

 How much does an Apprentice get paid?

 As an Apprentice you'll be working for a real employer and be paid from the very first start.
-As of October 2015, the minimum wage for Apprentices is £3.30 per hour but many employers pay higher than this.
+The minimum wage for Apprentices is £3.50 per hour but many employers pay higher than this.

 This rate applies to apprentices aged 16 to 18, and those aged 19 or over who are in their first year of training.
 All other apprentices are entitled to earn the National Minimum Wage for their age group.

 You will be paid for your normal working hours, which will be at least 30 hours per week, and any training that's part of your Apprenticeship - usually one day per week at Seevic College.

 You'll also be entitled to at least 20 days of paid holiday for each year of your Apprenticeship, plus bank holidays.

 How will my learning take place?